 (2) Meal allowance between shifts;

-(2) Allowances for gasoline, telephone, housing, childcare, child care, and travel;
+(2) Allowances for gasoline, telephone, housing, childcare, childcare, and travel;

-(3) Support when a worker has a relative who dies, on the worker's birthday, when a worker has a relative who gets married, and subsidies for workers facing difficult circumstances due to work-related accidents or occupational diseases;
+(3) Support when a worker has a relative who dies, on the worker's birthday, when a worker has a relative who gets married, and subsidies for workers in difficult circumstances due to work-related accidents or occupational diseases;

 (2) Other allowances and supports are recorded as separate items in the labor contract as prescribed in Section c2, Point c, Clause 5, Article 3, Circular 10/2020/TT-BLDTBXH.